 Historically, Pendleton products were distributed through selected department and specialty stores.
 The 1980’s saw Pendleton apply its considerable retail experience to building a retail division that encompassed both company and privately owned specialty stores.
 These stores offered consumers a full selection of Pendleton products and provided greater access to Pendleton products across the country.
 The thread had now come full circle, for this direct involvement in the retail sector harkened back to C.P.
 Bishop’s original clothing store in Salem, Oregon.

 Pendleton has thrived under the direction of the Bishop family.
 Today the company owns and operates 7 facilities, manages 75 Pendleton retail stores and publishes apparel and home direct mail catalogs.
 For many years, Clarence’s sons, C.M.
 Bishop, Jr. (Mort) and Broughton (Brot) Bishop, acted as co-executive officers.

-Today, their sons have assumed management roles in the company.
-C.M.
-Bishop III is president and John and Charles are vice presidents.
-Another son, Peter, is manager of the Catalog/Internet Division.
 This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations — warranted to be a Pendleton since 1863.